tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 ### JavaScript
 I would say that Web Development has been one of the more dynamic fields in the industry.
 As I have worked quite a bit as a full stack developer, I am no stranger to JavaScript either.
-It is more of a hate-love relationship though.
+It is more of a love-hate relationship though.
 It's an amazingly poorly engineered language and people have been trying to get rid of it since way back.
 Dart, GWT, CoffeeScript, and now TypeScript are all monuments to that effort.